-Head & Neck team specializes in the diagnosis and treatment of neck masses.
-Some of the neck masses we treat include enlarged lymph nodes, thyroglossal duct cysts and brachial cleft cysts.
+Our Head & Neck team specializes in the diagnosis and treatment of neck masses.
+Some of the neck masses we treat include enlarged lymph nodes, thyroglossal duct cysts, and branchial cleft cysts.

 The Thyroglossal Duct is located in the front of the neck just under the chin.
-Cysts are very uncommon and are more likely to occur in young males aged 4 to 20.
-Symptoms of a thyroglossal duct cyst include difficulty breathing and or swallowing, drainage, pain and sensitivity to touch and swelling of the gland.
+Cysts are very uncommon and are more likely to occur in young males aged between 4 and 20.
+Symptoms of a thyroglossal duct cyst include difficulty breathing and/or swallowing, drainage, pain and sensitivity to touch, and swelling of the gland.

-Brachial Cleft Cysts are generally birth defects that can occur on one or both sides of the neck or immediately under the collar bones.
-They are typically found in babies and young children and occur when the neck and collar bones do not develop correctly in the womb.
-Symptoms of a brachial clef cyst include lumps or pits at the site, swelling and drainage.
+Branchial Cleft Cysts are generally birth defects that can occur on one or both sides of the neck or immediately under the collar bones.
+They are typically found in babies and young children and occur when the neck and collar bones do not develop correctly while in the womb.
+Symptoms of a branchial cleft cyst include lumps or pits at the site, swelling, and drainage.

 If you are experiencing symptoms of neck mass and would like to discuss your treatment options one of our Head & Neck experts, please call (860) 493-1950 or visit our patient portal to request an appointment.